AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

     maximum-paths 4
     exit-address-family

-- Create a prefix list that defines CIDR where server locates in on-prem/co-location for BGP advertisement
+2. Create a prefix list that defines CIDR where server locates in on-prem/co-location for BGP advertisement.

   Simple Cisco IOS example::